nomasters/handshake/design-docs/handshake-core.md

 The reference build of handshake uses default settings for each strategy type.
 For Rendezvous, the custom build Hashmap Server is used.
 For Message Storage, public IPFS is used.
 For cryptography, NaCl SecretBox is used with random nonces and 16KB chunks.

-As will be covered later, A submitted message is encrypted and the lookup hash for the encryption key is prepended to the bytes blob for the cypher-text.
+As will be covered later, a submitted message is encrypted and the lookup hash for the encryption key is prepended to the bytes blob for the cypher-text.
 The message is then submitted to the message storage and the unique endpoint for this message is then encrypted and submitted to the rendezvous mutable storage.

 This means that for each submitted message, two one-time keys are burned.
 One for the message itself and one for the encrypted payload for the rendezvous point.